 Have you ever placed items in the recycling bin without being certain that they can be recycled?

-Remember, there may be items that can be recycled outside your local program (e.g., plastic bag recycling at more grocery stores).
-To learn more, visit "What Can I Recycle?"
+There may be items that can be recycled beyond the bin (e.g., plastic bags, rechargeable batteries, compact fluorescent bulbs at major retailers).
+To learn more, visit here.

-Finally, do not bag recyclables.
-If you collect recycled items in a bag, empty the contents into the recycling cart or bin.
+If you collect recycled items in a plastic bag, empty the contents into the recycling cart/bin and either reuse or recycle the bag at the grocery store.
 To learn more, click here.